 However, the NFMA strongly urges local governments with outstanding bonds to issue secondary market updates on a more frequent basis as financial and operating information can grow stale and inaccurately represent an issuer's credit profile.
 In general, interim financial disclosure is recommended on at least a quarterly basis, although a monthly basis is preferable for cash flow statements.
 Information to be included in an interim disclosure document need only include items which have changed since the last disclosure document (OS, annual report or last interim disclosure document) was produced.
-It is expected that most items recommended to be included in interim disclosure documents are already being produced, often publicly available, and understood to be unaudited.
+It is expected that most items recommended to be included in interim disclosure document of be included in an understood to be unaudited.